-‘Sister Wives’ Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’
+‘Sister Wives’: Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’

 Meri further added that Janelle had to face the romantic relationship between herself and Kody and that became detrimental to her, and it brought about a lot of uneasy feelings to the dynamic of the group.

-Fans of the family and of Sister Wives will be sure to keep up with the latest from the group, and will be watching to see how Brown’s idea of a massive family home will end up playing out for the five of them and their growing family.
+Fans of the family and of Sister Wives will be sure to keep up with the latest from the group and will be watching to see how Brown’s idea of a massive family home will end up playing out for the five of them and their growing family.